Closings and cancellations due to COVID-19

 COVID-19 testing is now available at ChristianaCare Union Hospital in Elkton by appointment only.
 Patients must obtain a prescription from their primary care doctor to get the test conducted.
 Your doctor will determine if you meet the criteria.

-There are new regulations on visitors and the number of people allowed in certain patient areas.
+There are new regulations on visitors and the number of people allowed in certain patient areas at the hospital.
 No visitors are allowed at the hospital or outpatient services until further notice, with the following exceptions:

 *One visitor is permitted for patients in end-of-life care.